Possibility results for graph clustering: A novel consistency axiom: Two further instances of Morse Clustering

 \section{Two further instances of Morse Clustering}

 In this appendix, we define and study the two further instances of Morse clustering mentioned in the Main Text (Section \ref{sec:ThreeInstances}), namely \texttt{$k$-Morse} and \texttt{$\delta$-Morse}.
-They illustrate the versatility of Morse clustering and show that, for suitable choices of vertex and edge preorders, Morse clustering can satisfy each pair of Kleinberg's axioms, in analogy to the three instances of Single-Linkage clustering with the same property in \citep{kleinberg:2003}.
+They illustrate the versatility of Morse clustering and show that, for suitable choices of vertex and edge preorders, Morse clustering can satisfy each pair of Kleinberg's axioms, in analogy to the three instances of Single-Linkage clustering with the same property in \cite{kleinberg:2003}.
 We keep the notation and terminology from Section \ref{sec:ThreeInstances}.

 Let $k \ge 1$ be an integer.
-Next, we present a Morse algorithm that guarantees a partition with $k$ clusters (Theorem \ref{thm:kMorse}), and thus it cannot be rich.
-However it satisfies Consistency and Scale Invariance (Theorem \ref{thm:kMorseAxioms}).
+First, we present a Morse algorithm that guarantees a partition with $k$ clusters (Theorem \ref{thm:kMorse}), and thus it cannot be rich.
+However, it satisfies Consistency and Scale Invariance (Theorem \ref{thm:kMorseAxioms}).
+We call it \texttt{$k$-Morse}, and it corresponds to the following choice of preorder.